 The questions on the agent’s check sheet are arranged in six separate areas of corporate governance:

 Conflict of Interest

-As an illustration of the comprehensive nature of this inquiry, the Governing Body and Management section asks 6, multi-part questions, with drop-down menus for the agent to write down highly specific responses, including:
+As an illustration of the comprehensive nature of this inquiry, the Governing Body and Management section asks six questions, each with multiple parts.
+There is a drop-down menu for the agent to write down the audited organization’s highly specific responses, including:

 - Whether there is a written mission statement that is current;